Kitware/vivia/Documentation/User Manuals/vsPlay.rst

-Video data provides imagery, and may include meta data about the imagery, such as the time at which the imagery was captured, geospatial information about the imagery, and homography information to spatially relate consecutive video frames when camera motion is present.
+Video data provides imagery, and may include meta data about the imagery, such as the time at which the imagery was captured, geospatial information about the imagery, and homography (stabilization) information to spatially relate consecutive video frames when camera motion is present.
 Track data provides basic object detection information, which is presented in vsPlay as track entities.
-Descriptors is a general categorization that covers "everything else", and includes track object classifications and event detections.
+Descriptors is a general categorization that covers "everything else", and includes track object type classifications and event detections.
 In some cases, additional data types may be defined by distribution specific plugins.

 The exact set of supported file formats may vary by distribution.
 A typical vsPlay distribution includes support for at least the following data formats: